 Support National Medicine Abuse Awareness Month by:

-- Convening town hall meetings: Host educational events, such as town hall meetings, with your local anti-drug abuse advocates, substance abuse treatment experts, healthcare professionals and policy makers to talk about the facts and craft prevention and intervention strategies.
+- Convening town hall meetings: Host educational events, such as town hall meetings or a forum for parents, with your local drug prevention advocates, substance abuse treatment experts, healthcare professionals and policy makers to talk about the facts and craft prevention and intervention strategies.

 - Obtain and integrate materials from:

 - www.StopMedicineAbuse.org to address OTC drug abuse in your community.

 - CADCA’s Rx Abuse Prevention Toolkit: From Awareness to Action for templates and tools to address prescription drug abuse and over-the-counter medicine abuse.